leonidas/codeblog/2012/2012-01-17-declarative-game-logic-afrp.md

 ## Connecting Dependent Values

-The `Arrow` instance we defined for coroutines in the previous article comes in handy for connecting time varying values with their dependencies.
-Instead of being functions of `Time -> a`, the time varying values in our fixed time-step system are analoguous to value streams, with one concrete value for every time step.
+The `Arrow` instance we defined for coroutines in the previous article comes in handy for connecting time-varying values with their dependencies.
+Instead of being functions of `Time -> a`, the time-varying values in our fixed time-step system are analoguous to value streams, with one concrete value for every time step.
 Coroutines can then be seen as stream processors that take in a stream of dependencies and produce a stream of derived values.

 Using the above examples, you could for example pipe `playerPosition` and `playerCollision` together (since the collisions were dependent on the position) like this